exonum/exonum-java-binding/exonum-java-binding/launcher-plugins/README.md

 plugins:
   runtime: {}
   artifact:
-    service_instance_name: "exonum_java_instance_plugin.JavaInstanceSpecLoader"
+    service_artifact_name: "exonum_java_instance_plugin.JavaInstanceSpecLoader"
 ```

-To instantiate a service with a custom configuration you need to create Protobuf
+To instantiate a service with a custom configuration you need to take a Protobuf
 source of the configuration message and place it in specific directory.
 The name
 of the message must be `Config`: